-On 6 June 2013, Mrs D signed a loan agreement to buy a solar panel system ('the system') from a company I'll call "M" using a 10-year fixed sum loan from Creation.
+On 5 November 2013, Mrs S bought a solar panel system ('the system') from a company I'll call "M" using a 5-year fixed sum loan from Creation.

-Mrs D complained to Creation, she said that she was told by M that the 'feed in tariff' ('FIT') payments would cover the cost of the loan repayments.
-However, that hasn't happened, and she's suffered a financial loss.
-Mrs D also believed that what happened at the time of the sale created an unfair relationship between herself and Creation.
+Mrs S complained to Creation, she said that she was told by M that the 'feed in tariff' ('FIT') payments would cover the cost of the loan repayments.
+However, despite buying a booster in October 2017, that hasn't happened, and she's suffered a financial loss.

-Mrs A complained to Creation on 21 June 2022.
-When she received no response Mrs D brought her complaint to this service on 30 August 2022.
-Creation issued a final response letter dated 9 September 2022.
-Creation considered Mrs D had brought her claim more than six years after the cause of action occurred under the FCA's rules on dispute resolution and the complaint was too late under the Limitation Act ('LA').
-Unhappy with Creation's response, Mrs D asked us to review her complaint.
+Creation told us they received a complaint from Mrs S on 8 December 2020.
+Creation issued a final response letter dated 5 November 2021.
+Creation considered Mrs S had brought her claim more than six years after the cause of action occurred under the FCA's rules on dispute resolution and later Creation said the complaint was too late under the Limitation Act ('LA').
+Mrs S brought her complaint to this service on 21 November 2021 as she was unhappy with Creation's response and Mrs S asked us to review her complaint.

-An investigator considered Mrs D's complaint and ultimately thought that -
+An investigator considered Mrs S's complaint, she ultimately thought that -

-- Given the s.75 claim was more likely to be time barred under the LA, Creation's answer seemed fair. - The s.140A complaint was one we could look at under our rules and that it had been referred in time. - Misrepresentations could be considered under s.140A. - A court would likely find an unfair relationship had been created between Mrs D and Creation.
+- Given the s.75 claim was more likely to be time barred under the LA, Creation's answer seemed fair. - The s.140A complaint was one we could look at under our rules and that it had been referred in time. - Misrepresentations could be considered under s.140A. - A court would likely find an unfair relationship had been created between Mrs S and Creation.

-On 28 February 2023, the investigator recommended that Mrs D keep the system and Creation take into account what Mrs D had paid so far, along with the benefits she received, and make sure the system was effectively self-funding.
+On 16 March 2023, the investigator recommended that Mrs S keep the system and Creation take into account what Mrs S had paid so far, along with the benefits she received, and make sure the system was effectively self-funding.

-Mrs D accepted the investigator's view.
-Creation told us on 20 March 2023 that they were consulting an external legal team.
-But we received no response to the arguments made in the assessment.
+Mrs S accepted the investigator's view.
+Creation told us on 31 March 2023 that it was seeking external legal counsel and asked for an extension, however we did not hear from it.
 So, the case was progressed to the next stage of our process, an Ombudsman's decision.
 I consider that Creation have now had over a year to respond to the investigator's findings had it wished to.